metral/pulumihome/Managing-Repo-Versions.md

 pulumi-ppc/$ pulumi ensure -update github.com/pulumi/pulumi@v0.9.7
 ```

 **There is one major subtlety here to be aware of**.
 There are now two versions on "SDK code" here: the actual released SDK bits, used dynamically, and the `pulumi/pulumi` statically linked dependency.
 These must be compatible!
 Because of our approach to versioning, it is generally safe for the statically linked dependencies to "race ahead" of the SDK.
 This can happen sometimes if features in lower layers need to be consumed to enable the service repos to advance ahead of the SDK.
 For instance, perhaps a new API has been added, and the shared definitions need to be consumed by the service repos before the new SDK can be released and used against the service.
-This is entirely fine and must be staged accordingly.
+This is fine but must be staged accordingly.